 A. Barker, Australia

-The most valuable asset of digital photography, from a learning perspective, is being able to instantly assess each capture.
+A wonderful benefit of digital photography is the instant assessment of each capture.
 This is immensely helpful when I am working with photographers to develop their individual style and master new techniques.

 It is a privilege to share my enthusiasm for the New Zealand landscape with other passionate photographers.
-You are most welcome to join me on this incredible workshop.
+You are most welcome to join me on this sensational workshop.